FHIR/vscode-fsh/README.md

 FSH entity definitions within your workspace can be found from anywhere their name is used.
 To go to the entity definition, right-click on the entity name and select "Go to Definition" from the context menu.
 Or, you can press &lt;F12&gt; when your text cursor is on the entity name.

+## Open Documentation

+Documentation pages can be opened directly from your FSH files.
+Right-click on the name of any FHIR or FSH entity, and select "Open FHIR Documentation" from the context menu.

 ## Compile and Run (for Developers)

 - run `npm install` in this folder.
 This installs all necessary npm modules in both the